openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 func atLeastOnce(): Unit
 ```

 Functionality: Defines that the "stub behavior" must be executed at least once.
-Throws an exception if verified fewer than once.
+Throws an exception if verified less than once.

 Exceptions:

-- [ExceptionFailedException](./unittest_mock_package_exceptions.md#class-expectationfailedexception) - Thrown when the "stub behavior" is verified to have executed fewer than once.
+- [ExceptionFailedException](./unittest_mock_package_exceptions.md#class-expectationfailedexception) - Thrown when the "stub behavior" is executed less than once.

 ### func atLeastTimes(Int64)